Guidelines for Query and Scan

 two 4 KB read requests per second.
 A

 Scan operation performs

-data.
+page) of data.
 Therefore, a single

 Scan request can consume